Exploring “The Great Cholesterol Myth”

 There are different ways for authors to present a hypothesis they believe is true.
 You can choose to present all available data, and then make an argument for the data you believe support your hypothesis.
 Such a balanced, informative approach is honest, and it gives the reader a chance to make up his own mind.
 However, it doesn’t necessarily catch the attention of the news media or make the headlines.

 If you are absolutely convinced that you have a lock on the truth, you may prefer to predominantly present data that reinforce your own beliefs.
 Some may call this the preachers approach.
 There is only one truth, therefore you don’t have to discuss any contradictory evidence.
-In my opinion, the recent book by Bowden and Sinatra is a good example of this. .
-You may have the feeling while reading, that somehow the authors have managed to unlock the hidden truth, and you may admire how fearlessly they expose, what they call the misinformation fed by the scientific community.
+In my opinion, the recent book by Bowden and Sinatra is a good example of this.
+You get the feeling while reading, that somehow the authors have managed to unlock the hidden truth, and you may admire how fearlessly they expose, what they call the misinformation fed by the scientific community.
 Let me quote the first sentence of the first chapter: “The two of us came together to write this book because we believe that you have been completely misled, misinformed, and in some cases directly lied to about cholesterol”.
 Certainly an interesting book, quite fun to read and provoking.
 Because of the controversy, such a book is likely to get media attention, I presume that’s a part of the procedure.
 Strangely, people often like to read about how they have been cheated and mislead.
 If you manage to convince them they have been cheated, they are also more likely to believe your own theories and arguments.

 While reading “The Great Cholesterol Myth”, I had this strong urge that I had to play the devil’s advocate.
 It’s not necessarily because I dislike the book or disagree with everything the authors write.
 On the contrary, I think they have some great tips on healthy lifestyle and diet.
 It’s just because I believe people have the right to hear both sides of the story, and then make up their own mind.
 I’m not a book critique, so whether I liked the book or not is irrelevant.
 However, taking on the role of the devil’s advocate I want to bring forward some of my thoughts while reading the book.